Finnbyte/StayHydrated/README.md

 <img src="https://github.com/Finnbyte/StayHydrated/blob/master/misc/logo.png" width="500" height="500">

 # THIS PROJECT IS BROKEN.
 I HAVE YET TO PUSH A WORKING REWRITE OF THIS PROJECT.
-DO NOT TRY TO USE UNTIL THAT HAPPENS

 # StayHydrated
 Incredibly simple yet essential app with a simple goal: GET YOU TO DRINK THE MOST VALUABLE LIQUID IN THE UNIVERSE.